caginagirdemir/website/Readme.txt

-After use that, you must add to fckeditor as a file in mainroot.
+Before use that, you must add to fckeditor in mainroot as a file